seanwestfall/templatehaskell/draft2.md

 ```
 tokens represented by it make up literals defined throughout your syntax in the AST, as you can see in our example AST above.
 Within Language.Haskell.TH.syntax, 35 generic data types are declared with the [Data.Data](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-Data.html) module.
 If you're qurious about what the AST syntax is refering to study the [source](http://hackage.haskell.org/package/template-haskell-2.7.0.0/docs/src/Language-Haskell-TH-Syntax.html#line-716).

-The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expressions typing via context, and also gives it a unique [name](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/src/Language-Haskell-TH-Syntax.html#newName) by appending an integer at the end of the expression name to handle scoping distinction.
-Quotations are lexically scoped and the Q monad handles this using it's naming shemes. (see the users guide [wiki](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/template-haskell.html) for a more in depth explanation of TH's lexical scoping).
+The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expression's typing via context, and also gives it a unique [name](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/src/Language-Haskell-TH-Syntax.html#newName) by appending an integer at the end of the expression name to handle scoping distinction.
+Quotations are lexically scoped and the Q monad handles this using it's naming sheme. (see the users guide [wiki](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/template-haskell.html) for a more in depth explanation of TH's lexical scoping).

 Let's bind the returned AST expression from the example above to Haskell and evaluate it, using the splice brackets:
 ```bash